-Golem is a fascinating cryptocurrency primarily used to pay for access to the Golem network.
-This guide shows you how to buy and trade Golem (GNT) in 2020.
+Golem is a fascinating cryptocurrency to invest in.
+It is primarily used to pay for access to the Golem network.
+This guide shows you how to buy Golem (GNT) and how to trade it in 2020.

 Where to buy Golem

-Read on to find out more about GNT and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to invest.
+Read on to find out more about GNT and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to buy Golem.